gravitee-io/gravitee-kubernetes-operator/examples/usecase/subscribe-to-mtls-plan/README.md

-# Subscribing to a MTLS plan
+# Subscribing to an MTLS plan

-This guide shows how to configure and create a MTLS plan for a v4 API using the operator, then how to subscribe an application to that plan using the subscription resource.
+This guide shows how to configure and create an MTLS plan for a v4 API using the operator, then how to subscribe an application to that plan using the subscription resource.

 The guide assumes that you have an operator and an APIM instance up and running.

-You can read more about MTLS plans in APIM [documentation](https://documentation.gravitee.io/apim/using-the-product/managing-your-apis/preparing-apis-for-subscribers/plans/mtls).
+You can read more about MTLS plans in the APIM [documentation](https://documentation.gravitee.io/apim/using-the-product/managing-your-apis/preparing-apis-for-subscribers/plans/mtls).

 ## Important consideration regarding APIM configuration

 To be able to use MTLS subscriptions, your APIM instance has to be configured to enable TLS and client authentication.

-Here are, for example, the Helm values we used to write this guide: x
+Here are, for example, the Helm values we used to write this guide:

 ```yaml
 servers:
     - type: http